When More Retrieval Hurts: Retrieval-Augmented Code Review Generation: Results and Analysis

 \subsection{Interpretative Analysis of RARe}

-We use \emph{Inseq}, an interpretability toolkit for sequence generation models, to make visible of the models' attention score.
-It can provide faithfulness, plausibility and usefulness of explanations for the output of decoder-only or encoder-decoder Transformer architectures.
-Simply, it generates a attention score between each pair of the input token and output token to quantify the dependence of the output on the input.
+We use \emph{Inseq}, an interpretability toolkit for sequence generation models, to visualize token-level attribution between the input and the generated output (code and retrieved review).
+It produces attention-based saliency scores that indicate which input tokens the model relies on when generating each output token.

-Here, we present an example to illustrate the enhancement of RARe, as depicted in Figure~\ref{fig:case-study}.
-Due to extensive length the input, we exclude tokens with lower scores and only display the important tokens.

-The performance of RARe is notably superior, as partly evidenced by its higher BLEU-4 score (0.342 v.s.
+As depicted in Figure~\ref{fig:case-study}, the performance of RARe is notably superior, as partly evidenced by its higher BLEU-4 score (0.342 v.s.
 0.042).
-Looking deeper into the generated output reveals additional evidence of RARe's enhancement.
 Specifically, the text retrieved (marked in green) receives considerable focus in RARe's predictions, as indicated by its high attention score.
 This demonstrates that the model effectively leverages external information from retrieval, which is a suggestion to "incorporate a null check function" in this example.
 Moreover, RARe doesn't simply copy the retrieved results, it also concentrates on the code.
 This is evident from the attention scores assigned to the code (highlighted in blue) from the output in Table (b), showing RARe conducts a balanced integration of external knowledge with original code analysis.

 Going back to a broader perspective, it becomes apparent that retrieval results can significantly enhance the model's attention, preventing it from concentrating on less relevant code.
 For instance, without RAG, the model focus on the \emph{getStartTime()} function, diverging from our expected review.
 However, with RAG, this deviation is corrected, redirecting the model's attention to the null check in \emph{volume.getAsyncTask()} function.
 It is important to clarify that the output in Table (a) is not necessarily incorrect; rather, it deviates from the reviewer's intended focus.
 This deviation suggests that the output lacks specific domain knowledge necessary for concentrating on the aspects of the code that truly require review.